Pikamuchu/pika-vscode-require-cartridge-resolve/README.md

 You can navigate to the cartridge file in 2 ways:

 - Set your cursor inside to the cartridge file name string and click F12.
 - Hold CMD or CTRL key and hover over the cartridge file name.
-It will become underlined if the dependancy is resolved and it will show the popup with the code lens.
+It will become underlined if the cartridge file is resolved and it will show the popup with the code lens.

 ## Changelist
 ### 1.0.0